Pyroglyph/vrchat-dev-install/README.md

 # The VRChat Development Environment Installer
 > I should come up with a catchier name...

-A completely automated script that sets up VRChat's content creation pipeline!
+A completely automated script to set up your VRChat content creation pipeline!

 ## Features
-- Automatically installs Blender and Unity 5.6.3p1
+- Automatically installs Blender and Unity 5.6.3p1 if needed

-- Downloads the latest VRChat SDK and places it in the Unity Projects folder, ready for use
+- Downloads the latest VRChat SDK and places it in the default Unity Projects folder, ready for use

 _Did I mention that this is completely automatic?_